7 Unnecessary Things to Stop Concerning Yourself With Today to Beautify Your Faith

 Think about it – how much time do you spend on things that aren’t useful at all to your spirituality or your worldly matters?

-Time is the most precious commodity we have, and the one we most take for granted.
-But a Muslim should always be concerned with self-improvement so they lead meaningful lives.
+Time is the most precious commodity we have, and yet the one we take for granted the most as well.

-Below I’ve compiled a list of some irrelevant yet time-consuming, unnecessary and unimportant things that you can begin a conscious effort to stop concerning yourself with today.
+This is why I’ve compiled a list of some irrelevant yet time-consuming, unnecessary and unimportant things that you can make a conscious effort to stop concerning yourself with from now on.

 Not only will this enhance your mental peace, it will also truly beautify your faith in the context of the aforementioned Hadith.